PriscilaIruela/ADW-OAC-HOLs/Lab3/README.md

 ![](/images/lab300_10.png)

-Use the following information to configure your connection.
+Use the following information to configure your **connection**.

-I recommend selecting first the autonomous database wallet file you just downloaded (cwallet.sso) in ***Client Credentials*** field so the rest of the values will be autocompleted.
+I recommend selecting first the autonomous database wallet file you just downloaded (cwallet.sso) in ***Client Credentials*** field so the rest of the values will be **autocompleted**.
 Later on you just have to review and modify them if need it.

 > **Connection Name**: WORKSHOPADWOAC
 >